[Focus] New Nordic trend: shifting towards a plant-based diet

 In Denmark, some eight percent of 18-35 year olds consider themselves "flexitarian" and choose not to eat meat at a certain number of meals per week.

-The changing trends are picked up in the new report Solutions Menu from the Nordic Council.
+The changing trends are picked up in the new report Solutions Menu from the Nordic Council of Ministers.

 "We used to talk about energy, but now we also need to talk about our foods, otherwise we will never meet the UN 2030 Agenda for Sustainable Development," Elisabet Skylare, senior adviser to the Nordic Council told EUobserver.